 NAMAC Creative Leadership Lab Fellow at Sundance (2016)

-Prince George's County Arts & Humanities Individual Artist Grant (2016)
+Prince George's County Arts & Humanities Individual Artist Grant (2016 and 2018)

 TIVA-DC Peer Award for Distinguished Achievement for service to the Mid-Atlantic filmmaking community (2013)